azure-glades/obsidian-notes/Operating Systems/Memory Management/Memory Management.md

 - Variable partition sizes increase efficiency of memory utilisation.
 - *Hole*: Block of empty memory

-Dynamic storage allocation problem: How to satisfy size request when memory has a set of free holes
+**Contiguous memory** allocation is where processes are allocated in a continuous range of memory Dynamic storage allocation problem: How to satisfy size request when memory has a set of free holes
 1. **First fit**: Allocate the *first* hole that is big enough.
 Fastest strategy
 2. **Best fit:** Allocate the *smallest* hole that can fit the memory.
 Has to search the entire list of holes